Mākara Beach: History

 Mākara Beach had a resident community of fishermen in the 19th and 20th century, using solid clinker-built dinghies.
 Fisherman Leopold Haupois, known as French Louis, had arrived from Normandy in France in 1875; in the 1930s Lady Bledisloe the wife of the Governor-General used to visit French Louis to practise her French conversation.

 Throughout the mid 1980s, the village was used as the fictional town Kaihoro in Peter Jackson’s 1987 film Bad Taste.

 Mākara Beach was hit by Cyclone Gita in 2018.
 Homes were flooded and property was destroyed.
 The following year, a plan was announced to protect the village from future weather events due to climate change.
 The plan's recommendations included raising the beach's crest level, constructing a sea wall, clearing gravel from the stream's mouth, and reinforcing its bank.

 During the national COVID lockdown in April 2020, residents erected a barricade and signs to keep visitors from the rest of Wellington out.
 While one resident said, "All we're doing is what the police are doing...telling people to go home", a lawyer told media that the public could not block roads and this could be a criminal offence.

-Flooding in 2021 damaged a road which leads to Mākara Beach.
+Flooding in 2021 damaged a road that leads to Mākara Beach.
 It was estimated that repairs would cost NZD 1.5 million.
 This route to the suburb was closed for several weeks.